JahnStar/Hey-Quick-Keyboard/README.md

 - For Windows operations, Ctrl + Alt + F4 force quit the active window, Win + F5 restarts Explorer and clears temp files.
 - For power operations, Win + F1 opens hibernate timer, Win + F2 opens restart timer, Win + F3 opens sleep timer, Win + F4 opens shutsdown timer and Win + F6 opens logout timer.
 - For mouse operations, you can use the Menu Key as a middle click and Left Alt + arrow keys as a scroll wheel for mouse operations.
 To move the mouse, use RCtrl + Arrows.
 To click, use RCtrl + Z for left click, RCtrl + Y for middle click, and RCtrl + C for right click.
+- You can turn off the screen witg Win + F12 and turn it on with Win + ESC.

 ## Installation